open-telemetry/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 ### Prerequisites

-Ensure that you have the following installed locally:
+For running the example application, ensure that you have the following installed locally:

 - Java JDK 17+, due to the use of Spring Boot 3; [Java 8+ otherwise][java-vers]
 - [Gradle](https://gradle.org/) or [Maven](https://maven.apache.org/)